 The people that only our unique personality draws in.

 Need help with your branding?
-Join the 7 day Brand Personality Challenge:
+Check out my Brand Personality Workbook here.

 Here are 7 different tips to applying your Brand Personality in your business this week:

-On the first day of the Brand Personality Challenge, the challengers try to come up with their brand words.
+Up first is to come up with your brand words.
 These words are typically adjectives that describe the personality of your brand.